pulseflow/petal/packages/eslint-config/README.md

 ## config inspector

-eslint has a visual tool to help view what rules are enabled in a project and which files they are applied to, [`@eslint/config-inspector`]. go to the project root that contains a `eslint.config.js` file and run:
+eslint has a visual tool to help view what rules are enabled in a project and which files they are applied to, [`@eslint/config-inspector`]. go to the project root that contains a `eslint.config` file and run:

 ```bash
 pnpm dlx @eslint/config-inspector